wdenton/splurge/splurge.markdown

+# SPLURGE: Scholars Portal Library Usage-based Recommendation Engine

-# Goal
+## Goal

 Collect usage data from OCUL members and build a recommendation engine that can be integrated into any members catalogue.
 Make the anonymized data available under an open license so members and others can better assess and understand collection usage in Ontario, and make the software available under the GNU Public License so anyone can use it.

+## Hackfest

+There will be a one-day SPLURGE hackfest on Friday 17 February 2012 on the seventh floor of Heaslip House at Ryerson University.

+For details, please contact the organizers, William Denton <wdenton@yorku.ca> (Web Librarian, York University) and Cameron Metcalf <cmetcalf@uottawa.ca> (Head, Library Systems Division, University of Ottawa).

 # Background